heptarch/heptarch.github.io/drafts/demon.md

 fingers and the scones reappear.
 "I am much reduced.
 The confining potential keeps the surface area small---Bekenstein you know---and stops me from replenishing my entropy budget.
-But I still have my little tricks.
+But I still have a few tricks.
 Begoo!"
-The logs in the fire crackle oddly and unburn.
+The logs in the fire crackle with an odd sound and brightly unburn.
 "I may have borrowed a dollop of negentropy," he says with a sheepish grin.

 Another lurch.
 Ellen wakes with three white hairs.